Bureaucratic Autonomy and Donor Strategic Interest in Multilateral Foreign Aid: Rules vs. Influence

 Presented at the Political Economy of International Organizations (PEIO) conference.

-This paper uses insights from history and the principal-agent framework to argue that international organizations (agents) have more autonomy than merely the amount delegated to them by powerful countries (principals).
-The higher amounts of agent power than the literature currently concedes are underpin by agent contributions to institutional design, bureaucratic culture, external shocks, and asymmetric information problems.
-In particular, principals have difficulty monitoring and controlling agents on tasks entailing longer time horizons.
-This article analyzes the argument's empirical relevance in Multilateral Development Bank (MDB) lending, a longer-term task/process that is of high strategic importance to powerful donor country principals.
-Consistent with the argument, the article shows that staff-led ratings of countries' institutional environments at four MDBs are more important determinants of lending outcomes than measures of donor strategic interest.
-Moreover, the ratings are also consistently and significantly related to other non-lending outcomes in replicating many prior studies.
-Overall, agents' formal rules, which are guided by their normative interests, enable multilateral aid to be less captured by powerful countries' influence than previous literature suggests.
+This paper uses insights from history, the principal-agent framework, and new data to re-examine a major pattern in the international organizations and foreign aid literatures.
+Although numerous studies suggest that powerful donor countries' strategic interests to trade aid for influence significantly corrupt international organizations, I posit that such arguments and empirical patterns are less robust.
+Instead, understudied institutional design features, bureaucratic culture, external shocks, and asymmetric information problems underpin why bureaucracies are mostly immune to donors' strategic interests.
+In particular, powerful donor countries (principals) have difficulty monitoring and controlling bureaucracies (agents) on tasks entailing longer time horizons.
+I analyze the argument's empirical relevance in Multilateral Development Bank (MDB) lending, a longer-term task that is of high strategic importance to principals.
+Consistent with the argument, I show that staff-led ratings of countries' institutional environments at four MDBs overwhelm measures of donor strategic interest in explaining lending outcomes.
+The ratings are also consistently and significantly related to other non-lending outcomes in replicating many prior studies.
+Overall, agents' formal rules, which are guided by their normative interests, enable multilateral aid to be less captured by powerful countries' strategic interests.
+The latter are real but are more marginal than the plethora of studies advancing them in elite journals suggests.
 [Draft Paper]